-President Joe Biden visited the Tampa area of Florida on Sunday to conduct an aerial tour of the destruction caused by Hurricane Milton, the second major storm to hit the area in as many weeks.
+President Joe Biden made a visit to the Tampa area of Florida on Sunday to conduct an aerial tour of the destruction caused by Hurricane Milton, the second major storm in as many weeks to bring havoc to the area.

-On his visit, Biden pledged more than $500m (£380m) to help restore the state’s damaged electrical grid.
-Roughly three million businesses and homes in Florida lost power at the storm’s peak, which made landfall on 10 October, and over 825,000 are still off the grid, according to poweroutage.us.
+During the visit, Biden promised to commit over $500m (£380m) to aid in rebuilding the devastated electrical system in the state.
+Power outages were reported for nearly three million businesses and homes in Florida as the storm was at its peak, touching down on 10 October, and more than 825,000 are still not connected to the power grid, according to reports on poweroutage.us.

 Biden Pledges

-“Before Hurricane Helene made landfall… Congress appropriated $20bn (£15.3bn) to Fema so that they would have the resources to address immediate needs,” Johnson said, speaking on CBS News, the BBC’s media partner, on Sunday.
+“Before Hurricane Helene hit land… Congress appropriated $20bn (£15.3bn) to Fema so that they would have the wherewithal to address immediate needs,” Johnson said in a weekend interview with CBS News, the BBC’s partner in North America.

 “I just checked this morning, less than 2% of that funding has been distributed,” he said.
 In Florida, Biden said he had been “talking to Congress to see if they can get the money quickly.
 “It’s important,” he said.
 The known death toll from Helene, which hit multiple states – including Georgia, Tennessee, North Carolina, South Carolina, and Florida – stands at 227.Hurricane Milton, which made landfall in west Florida on 10 October, hit many of the same areas as Helene, leaving at least 17 people dead.